If you’re interested in translating or adapting this post, pleaseemail us first.

-Autoprefixer 7.0 is released!
+Autoprefixer 7.0 has been released!
 Learn about the key features—and why the addition of Browserslist 2.0 is the largest change.

-Autoprefixer was released four years ago—to create a universal tool to deal with browser-specific CSS prefixes, based on the work I was doing in Evil Martians as a frontend developer.
-In May 2017, Autoprefixer hits its next major release—7.0 “Coelestem adspicit lucem”.
+Autoprefixer was released four years ago to create a universal tool for dealing with browser-specific CSS prefixes.
+It was based on the work I was doing with Evil Martians as a frontend developer.
+In May 2017, Autoprefixer hit its next major release—7.0 “Coelestem adspicit lucem”.

-The new version uses brand new PostCSS 6.0 with lower memory usage.
-Dmitry Semigradsky rewrote Autoprefixer entirely from CoffeeScript to Babel.
-Node 0.12 is not supported anymore, and Grid Layout prefixes are disabled by default.
+This new version uses the brand new PostCSS 6.0 with lower memory usage.
+Dmitry Semigradsky has entirely rewritten Autoprefixer from CoffeeScript to Babel.
+Additionally, Node 0.12 is not supported anymore, and Grid Layout prefixes are disabled by default.

 However, the most significant change in Autoprefixer 7.0 is the new Browserslist 2.0.